| Title: | Imprecise Imputation for Statistical Matching |

 |

-should each be a list of objects
+event and condition should each be a list of objects

-, where within each list the set union
+of class "impmp_event", where within each list the set union

 of impimp_events is the actual event of interest or conditioning